bovinespirit/enummapmap/README.md

 im' = EMM.insert (K 5) "Five" im
 ```

 The code ensures that only the root EnumMap can be empty.
-There are lazy and
+There are lazy and strict variants.
+Both are strict in the
-strict variants.
-Both are strict in the keys, but the strict version is strict
+keys, but the strict version is strict on values as well.
+The data structures are the same however the key types are
-on values as well.
+different for the strict and lazy versions so strict operations can be performed on a lazy EnumMapMap.

 The keys can be split to allow operations on whole subtrees.
 The level of the
 split is defined by a type.
 These types range from `d1` to `d10`.